SimonHegele/UTRpy/README.md

   <img src="UTRpyLogo.png" alt="Meine Bildunterschrift" width="300"/>
 </p>

-Extending transcripts in genome annotations from protein orthology based gene prediction<br>
-tools using exons in genome annotations from reference based transcriptome assembly tools.

 <p align="center">
   <img src="UTRpy.drawio.png" alt="Meine Bildunterschrift" width="500"/>
   <br>
   <em>UTRpy workflow</em>
 </p>

+Extending flanking transcript exons in genome annotations from protein orthology based gene<br>
+prediction using exons in genome annotations from reference based transcriptome assembly.<br>
+These extensions are the Un-Translated Regions (UTRs) of the transcripts.

+## Workflow

+**Step 1:**
+Identifying pairs of exons where exons from the transcriptome assembly overlap exons from the<br>
+gene prediction.

+**Step 2:**
-Given a pair of overlapping exons including an exon from the transcriptome assembly (exon_ta)<br>
+Deciding if in a pair of overlapping exons the exon from the transcriptome assembly (exon_ta) is<br>
-and an exon from the genome prediction (exon_gp) and its corresponding transcript (tran_gp)<br>
+an UTR-extension for the exon from the gene prediction (exon_gp) based on the following criteria:
-we decide if exon_ta is a suitable replacement for exon_gp based on following criteria:
 1. The length of exon_ta does not exceed a certain limit
 2. Their strand information must match (More details in the Parameters-section)
 3. Exon_ta and exon_gp have either shared start or end positions
 4. Exon_ta actually extends tran_gp

+**Step 3:**
+Merging the annotations

 ## Installation

+Tested with Python 3.12.8, but any Python >= 3.10 should be fine too.

 ```
 git clone https://github.com/SimonHegele/UTRpy